linh0610/Age-classfication/README.md

 ### Hyperparameter Tuning
 - The best hyperparameter is 0.001 and with wd 1e-05, best validation recall: 0.84%, the total running time was 788 minutes 8.58 seconds, epoch loss in this attempt was Loss: 0.4728 and looks very promising.
 ### First traininng
-The final training is done by 50 epochs with early stop loss with 7 patience The loss was decreasing but validation would only increment very little at the time, the distance between training error and val error was also increasing, because of that, I increased the drop out rate to 0.3
+ - The final training is done by 50 epochs with early stop loss with 7 patience
+ - The loss was decreasing but validation would only increment very little at the time, the distance between training error and val error was also increasing, because of that, I increased the drop out rate to 0.4

+### Second training
+ - Now with drop out 0.4, and now added stratify in the train_test_split since there were imbalances in the dataset intially
+ - The model nowe perform better with the initial recall for both training and validation have small difference and at high 60s, epoch loss started at 0.98 and decrease gradually